Morning Note: Market news and an update from Experian.

 Experian operates an attractive business model where its customers supply the company with raw credit history data for free.
 The bureau aggregates it, applies analytics and tools, and sells it back to the customers as a credit report.
 The industry operates as an oligarchy with high barriers to entry because of large historical databases and regulatory know-how.

 The group saw growth in every region.
-In the group’s largest division, North America, which accounts for two-thirds of revenue, organic growth was 8%.
-Elsewhere, Latin America grew by 5% and EMEA/Asia Pacific was up 7%.
-Growth in the UK & Ireland was only 2%, held back by soft auto market.
+In the group’s largest division, North America, which accounts for more than two-thirds of revenue, organic growth from ongoing activities was 10%.

 This was a revenue update, so there was no commentary on profitability or the group’s financial position.
-As a reminder, the business is very cash generative, and the company ended its financial year to 31 March 2024 with financial leverage of 1.7x net debt to EBITDA, below the target range of 2.0x-2.5x.
+As a reminder, the business is very cash generative, and the company ended its financial half-year to 30 September 2025 with financial leverage of 1.8x net debt to EBITDA, below the target range of 2.0x-2.5x.